Canadian COVID-19 Antibody and Health Survey (CCAHS)

 The estimation of population characteristics from a sample survey is based on the premise that each person in the sample represents a certain number of other persons in addition to themselves.
 This number is referred to as the survey weight.
 The process of computing survey weights for each survey respondent involves several steps.

 Sampling variance estimation is based on a resampling method called the bootstrap.
-A further variance adjustment must be done to incorporate sensitivity and specificity of the test when estimating variance for COVID-19 prevalence.

 The Generalized Estimation System (G-Est) was used to generate the survey weights and bootstrap weights.